If you’ve only got a minute:

 These tools include a Property Budget function, which helps you plan your finances; a Cashflow Timeline, which lets you manage your cashflow and payments; and a Repayment Calculator, which helps you calculate your home loan repayments.

-2. Types of home loans
+2. Planning your home purchase with DBS - Types of home loans and loans available

 Home loans primarily fall into 2 categories: fixed rate and floating rate loans.